alanwang20/ResuMind/README.md

-# Resumind - Multi-Agent Resume Crafting System

-A sophisticated AI-powered resume generation platform that intelligently matches your experiences to specific companies and job postings using a three-agent architecture.
+# ResuMind

+> **AI-Powered Resume Tailoring for the Modern Job Seeker**

+ResuMind is a multi-agent resume crafting system that automatically parses your resume and generates perfectly tailored versions for any job posting—powered by six specialized AI agents working in parallel.

 ## What is Resumind?